akhodakivskiy/VimFx/documentation/options.md

 VimFx has many options that can be configured, but they all have nice defaults so you shouldn’t need to.

-You might also be interested [styling] VimFx and writing a [config file].
+You might also be interested in [styling] VimFx and writing a [config file].

 [styling]: styling.md
 [config file]: config-file.md